mohamedveron/go_app_template/README.md

 ## cmd/server/http

-All HTTP related configurations and functionalities are kept inside this package.
-The naming convention followed for filenames, is also straightforward. i.e. all the HTTP handlers of a specific package/domain are grouped under `handlers_<business logic unit name>.go`.
-The special mention of naming handlers is because, often for decently large web applications (especially when building REST-ful services) you end up with a lot of handlers.
-I have services with 100+ handlers for individual APIs, so keeping them organized helps.
+All HTTP related configurations and functionalities are kept inside this package..

 ## docker
 You can create the Docker image for the sample app provided: